ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

 I think we can all agree that `i` would benefit from a longer name.
 Why?
-Because its scope of use is wider.
+Because its scope of use is wider, and it's used more.
+That brings us to our next guideline.

 ### More-Used Names Should be Shorter

-Consider `print`, probably the first function you learned in Swift. `print` works perfectly well here:
+Consider `print`, probably the first function you learned in Swift.
+As a function name, "print" works perfectly well:

 ```swift
 print("Hi there!")
 ```

-So why doesn't `cache` work well here?
+So why doesn't "cache" work well here?

 ```swift
 class Downloader {